threefoldfoundation/tft/bridges/stellar-solana/transfers.md

 - From Stellar to Solana:

-  To cover the costs of the bridge, a default fee of 50 TFT is charged.
+  To cover the costs of the bridge, a default fee in TFT is charged.
 This fee can be modified if it does not cover the gas price for the bridge.
+On `testnet`, the fee is currenty `100 TFT`.

   Make sure the amount received on the bridge's Stellar address is larger than the Fee.